telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 You can control vertical and horizontal scrolling independently.

-When scrolling is enabled, the Grid renders two tables&mdash;one for the header area and one for the scrollable data area.
+When scrolling is enabled, the Grid renders two tables - one for the header area and one for the scrollable data area.
 Take the two tables into account when you need to manually make JavaScript or CSS updates to the Grid tables.

 ###### Example